morphic-bio/process_features/README.md

 -   **`src/`**: Contains all the C source code files.
     -   `main.c`: The main entry point of the application, handles command-line argument parsing and orchestrates the overall workflow.
     -   `assignBarcodes.c`: Core logic for barcode assignment, error correction, and feature matching.
+    -   `EMfit.c`: Implementation of the Expectation-Maximization algorithm for feature assignment.
+    -   `plot_histogram.c`: Functions for generating QC histograms.
     -   `io.c`: Functions related to reading FASTQ files and handling input.
     -   `memory.c`: Memory management utilities, including memory pools for efficient allocation.
     -   `queue.c`: Implementation of a queue data structure used for parallel processing.